okryvyts/lifetimes-book/src/borrow_checking.md

 error: could not compile `playground` due to previous error
 ```

-Compilation fails with the same error.
+But compilation fails with the same error.
 However, the signature is fine and communicates what we want now.
 Hmm...
 It's time to resort to magic!

 ```rust
 #struct DiscoveredItem {